What is Data Virtualization?

 Data virtualization enables businesses to access, manage, integrate and aggregate data from disparate sources independent from its physical location or format in real-time.

-According to The Data Management Association International (DAMA) Data Management Body of Knowledge (DMBOK), data virtualization is defined as the following:
+According to DAMA, creators of the Data Management Body of Knowledge (DMBOK), data virtualization is defined as the following:

-And here lies the challenge.
-Nowadays, enterprise data is stored in different locations and comes in various, rapidly evolving forms such as:
+But here lies the challenge – enterprise data is stored in disparate locations with rapidly evolving formats such as:

 - Relational and non-relational databases like MySQL, Amazon Redshift or MongoDB